 Interior Savings Total Reward Philosophy, applies to all employees including the CEO and Senior Executive team.
 The purpose of our total rewards philosophy for our employees is to nurture the employee experience through a variety of reward offerings that support the desired behaviors and outcomes expected to deliver on Interior Savings business goals.
-To remain fiscally responsible and market competitive, Interior Savings aims to compensate at the Median of the marketplace.
+To remain fiscally responsible and market competitive, Interior Savings aims to compensate at the Median or 50th percentile of the market place.